Summary

 • It has a nice API.

 • It does most of the things Pandas does.
-The biggest missing things are plotting and some I/O methods.
+The biggest missing things are some I/O methods.

 • It’s available in Python, Rust, NodeJS and Ruby.
 This is partly because most of the code is written in Rust, and calling Rust in other languages works much better than calling Python.